kkots/ggxrd_hitbox_overlay_2211/README.md

 ### Outlines lie within their boxes/on the edge

 If a box's outline is thick, it lies within that box's bounds, meaning that two boxes intersect if either their fills or outlines touch or both.
 This is relevant for throwboxes too.
 If a box's outline is thin, like that of a pushbox or a clash-only hitbox for example, then that outline lies on the edge of the box.

-### Projectile-only invul

-Some non-parry/reflect moves in the game have invulnerability that only protects the user from projectiles.
-There are only 2 such moves: Ky's Ride the Lightning and Jack O's Aegis Field.
-The projectile invulnerability lasts all the way until the red clash-only hitbox disappears, so there's no separate display for it.
+For Jack O's and Bedman's summons the hurtbox's outline may be thin to create less clutter on the screen.

 ### General notes about throw boxes